RyanGC93/Interview-Study-Guide/Notes/SortingAlgos/README.md

 <details>
 <summary style="text-indent: 20px;">Use Case </summary>

-- **Quick sort is an efficient algorithm and can be practical for large data sets but is not a stable sorting algo**
+> - **Quick sort is an efficient algorithm and can be practical for large data sets but is not a stable sorting algo**
-- a good default choice.
+> - **a good default choice.
 It tends to be fast in practice, and with some small tweaks its dreaded O(n^2)O(n2) worst-case time complexity becomes very unlikely.
-A tried and true favorite.
+A tried and true favorite.**

 </details>
 <details>
 <summary style="text-indent: 20px"> Visualization </summary>

 ![Visual](https://s3-us-west-1.amazonaws.com/appacademy-open-assets/data_structures_algorithms/efficient_sorting_algorithms/quick_sort/images/QuickSort.gif)
 </details>

+---

 </details>

 [//]: # (New Section)
 <details>
-<summary style="text-decoration: underline;margin-top: 5px; font-size: 18px">Heap Sort  </summary>
+<summary style="text-decoration: underline;margin-top: 5px; font-size: 22px;margin-bottom: 10px">Heap Sort  </summary>
 <details>
 <summary style="text-indent: 20px;"> Overview </summary>

-- The heap sort algorithm is a comparison-based sorting algorithm.
+> - The heap sort algorithm is a comparison-based sorting algorithm.
-- It works by building a heap data structure from the input data and then extracts elements one by one.
+> - It works by building a heap data structure from the input data and then extracts elements one by one.
-- The heap is a complete binary tree.
+> - The heap is a complete binary tree.

 </details>
 <details>